Technical Debt: Lessons from 10 Years of Change

 Fighting and preventing technical debt is crucial to managing it effectively.
 Here are 3 of the best proven methods for doing this.

 Continuous tracking of technical debt is the only way to understand and manage it.
 Make sure you track your technical debt with Stepsize.
-It’ll allow you to quickly report technical issues in your code without leaving your editor (see the VSCode or JetBrains extensions here).
+It’ll allow you to quickly report technical issues in your code without leaving your editor (get started here).
 More advanced features can help you monitor which issues get resolved, which issues linger, and more.

 The moral of this thought experiment?
 Make sure to have a process that makes it easy to accumulate tech debt strategically, and track and resolve technical debt continuously.